katoro-a/Mid_term_project_regression/README.md

 13. pandas

 Workflow
-1. Gather the Data
+  - Gather the Data
-2. Explore the Data
+  - Explore the Data
-3. Clean the Data
+  - Clean the Data
-  4.numerical data:
+    - check for duplicates
+    - drop any columns that wont contribute to the model
+    - check the dtypes of the columns
+    - check for nans
+  - Histograms of all the columns
+    - check to see if you can convert the column to a standard normal distribution
+    - chi2??
+  - Boxplots
+    - check to see if some of the outliers need to be cleaned
+    - apply a filter
+    - or calculate the iqr, then the upper and lower limits and filter out the uneeded data points numerical data:
+      - scale the numerical data

+# Results and conclusions
+    The accuracy of the model generated was .....

  -----------------------------------------------------------------------------------
+ The data set inclludes:

-- Id: Unique identification number for the property.
+- **Id:** Unique identification number for the property.
-- date: date the house was sold.
+- **date:** date the house was sold.
-- price: price of the house.
+- **price:** price of the house.
-- waterfront: house which has a view to a waterfront.
+- **waterfront:** house which has a view to a waterfront.
-- condition: How good the condition is (overall).
+- **condition:** How good the condition is (overall).
 1 indicates worn out property and 5 excellent.
-- grade: Overall grade given to the housing unit, based on King County grading system.
+- **grade:** Overall grade given to the housing unit, based on King County grading system.
 1 poor ,13 excellent.
-- Sqft_above: square footage of house apart from basement.
+- **Sqft_above:** square footage of house apart from basement.
-- Sqft_living15: Living room area in 2015(implies - some renovations).
+- **Sqft_living15:** Living room area in 2015(implies - some renovations).
 This might or might not have affected the lotsize area.
-- Sqft_lot15: lotSize area in 2015(implies - some renovations).
+- **Sqft_lot15:** lotSize area in 2015(implies - some renovations).